TanjaKec/eRum2020/README.md

 Material for [eRum2020](https://2020.erum.io/)'s workshop: Build a website with `blogdown` in R

+This repo contains:
+1) a folder with Xaringan presentation, which provides the guidance for the workshop and
-This repo contains the bundle of files used in the workshop.
+2) a bundle of files used in the workshop

-The accompanying Xaringan presentation can be found at: [erum2020.netlify.app](https://erum2020.netlify.app).
+You can see the accompanying Xaringan presentation at: [erum2020.netlify.app](https://erum2020.netlify.app).